 Earwax Removal Services

 Did you know that earwax actually plays an important part in your ear’s health?
-When it comes to normal earwax production, it is often best to remain hands off.
+When it comes to normal production, it is often best to remain hands-off.
 In fact, hearing health professionals deter the use of cotton swabs to remove earwax.
-In certain circumstances, earwax removal may become necessary, and that’s where Elite Hearing Center’s earwax removal services come in.
+In certain circumstances, earwax removal may become necessary, and that’s where Elite Hearing Center’s professional cerumen removal services come in.

 Earwax, also known as cerumen, is a combination of oil, sweat, dirt, and dead skin cells.
 It is naturally accumulated and produced by your body, from the apocrine gland, the same gland that produces sweat.

 Earwax has three main functions in your hearing health.
 The first function is to keep your ears clean: the stickiness traps dirt and bacteria as it passes through your outer ear to the middle ear and prevents them from entering the sensitive environment of your inner ear.
 The second function is to moisturize, ensuring that your ear canals and outer ears do not get dry and flaky, which could lead to irritation and infection.
 And the third function is to keep tiny critters such as bugs, away from your ears!
 In other words, earwax is your body’s natural bug repellent, as bugs do not like the smell of earwax.

 Differences in Cerumen

 All humans produce earwax, but they differ between different populations.
 There are two kinds of earwax: wet and dry.
 Wet earwax is found in Caucasian and African populations, while dry earwax is found in Native American, Pacific Islander, and Asian populations.

 Earwax comes in many colors as well, ranging from light to dark.
 In young people, earwax is light in color.
 As we get older, our earwax darkens.
 Often, you will find that adults have dark brown or black earwax.
 Earwax also gets darker the more dirt and bacteria that it traps.